 A. The Anti-Discrimination Judicial Board is coordinated through the Office of Human Relations.
-It is composed of three undergraduate and one graduate student, three faculty members, one representative each from administrative-professional staff and the labor employees, and two representatives of the MSU Employee Association, with an ex-officio secretary from the Department of Human Relations.
+It is composed of three undergraduate and one graduate student, three faculty members, one representative each from the administrative-professional staff and the labor employees, and two representatives of the MSU Employee Association, with an ex-officio secretary from the Department of Human Relations.
 The Board has jurisdiction over violations of the University policy against discrimination based on race, creed, ethnic origin, sex, age, political persuasion, or sexual preference.
 It may hear complaints filed by students, faculty members, or employees.
 Parties involved in anti-discrimination proceedings have unrestricted choice of counsel.
 The Board may specify the actions that must be taken by the charged individual or organization to remedy a violation.
 Intent is to remove the effects of discrimination rather than to punish violators.
 Decisions of the Anti-Discrimination Judicial Board are reviewed by the President of the University.
 (Consult the Anti-Discrimination Policies and Procedures or the Department of Human Relations.)

 - B. Graduate Judicial Structure.
 A completely separate judicial structure is provided for adjudicating cases brought by and against graduate students in the areas of: 1) academic rights and responsibilities; 2) professional rights and duties of graduate assistants; 3) professional rights and duties of other graduate students.
 Judiciaries are provided for at the departmental, college and University levels.
 Each judiciary is composed of an equal number of faculty and student members with a faculty member serving as chairperson.
-(Consult Graduate Student Rights and Responsibilities, the Council of Graduate Students, or the Office of Advanced Graduate Studies.) - C. Employment Hearing or Grievance Procedures include those for students, the faculty, the administrative-professional personnel, the unionized clerical-technical employees, and the unionized hourly employees.
-(Students consult the Student Employment Policy Manual or the Student Employment Office.)
+(Consult Graduate Student Rights and Responsibilities, the Council of Graduate Students, or the Graduate School.) - C. Employment Hearing or Grievance Procedures include those for students, the faculty, the administrative-professional personnel, the unionized clerical-technical employees, and the unionized hourly employees.
+(Students consult the Student Employment Policy Manual or the Student Employment Office.) - Medical Student Judicial Structure.
+A judicial D. structure is provided for adjudicating cases brought by and against medical students in the areas of: 1) academic rights and responsibilities; 2) professional behavior of medical students; and 3) professional rights and responsibilities of graduate assistants.
+Judiciaries are provided for at the departmental, college, and university levels.
+Each judiciary is composed of equal numbers of faculty and student members.
+In addition, medical students alleged to have violated General Student Regulations, student group regulations, living group regulations, or all-University policies which apply to all students, may be referred to the appropriate judiciary as outlined in Academic Freedom for Students at Michigan State University.
+(Consult Medical Student Rights and Responsibilities or contact the Dean's office of the appropriate medical college or the Graduate School.)